storybookjs/marko/addons/a11y/README.md

 };
 ```

-Tip: clearly explain in a comment why a rule was overriden, it’ll help you and your team trace back why certain violations aren’t being reported or need to be addressed.
+Tip: clearly explain in a comment why a rule was overridden, it’ll help you and your team trace back why certain violations aren’t being reported or need to be addressed.
 For example:

 ```js
 MyStory.parameters = {